The title "refuse refuse",

 This story is different because at least in this one, one can contentedly argue that the cans have decided to disappear by themselves, without any human help, as they slowly vanish according to the cosmic law: from dust to dust.
 The ground itself is heavily stained with rust.

-Mother nature always takes care of her little follies and she is always full of mercy for her foolish offspring tampering with her most sacred secrets.
-If no one cares anymore to sweep their rubbish off the floors, then nature's wind as always will be there to bury it away.
-But although nature can handle most types of waste, like paper, tins, cans, wood, biological matter and metal, other types are not biodegradable and even harmful to the eco system of the planet as a whole.
+Mother nature always takes care of her foolish offspring (regardless of nationality or colour) tampering with her most sacred secrets.
+Nature's wind as always will be there to bury it away.
+But although nature can handle most types of waste, like paper, tins, cans, wood, biological matter and metal, other types are not biodegradable, and even harmful to the eco system of the planet as a whole.

-Plastic, for example, would prove more tricky than tins and would resist all attempts of voluntary disappearance, at least for a very long time to come.
-In fact plastic is now an important element of our beloved diet, as it has shredded itself into our water system, and even fish take it.
+Plastic, for a start, would prove more tricky than tins to resist all attempts of voluntary disappearance, at least for a very long time to come.
+In fact plastic is now an important element of our beloved, expensive diet, as it had shredded itself into our water system, and even fish take it.
+Big fish eat little fish, and many of us, but not all, eat fish rich in plastic and mercury - without knowing, of course.
+Scientists recommend we eat very little fish, no more than twice a week, if we to keep a safe level of toxins in our system.

 So, there we have plenty of food for thought.